 Why we don't sell The Holly Carbs for Rover V8.

-The most affordable upgrade carburettor option has been for many years the Holley 390cfm.
+The most affordable upgrade carburettor option was for many years the Holley 390cfm.
 This carburettor has been used on all capacity Rover V8s, and with extensive fine tuning can eventually provide good fuelling and power for the V8 engine up to 3.9 Litres.
 However, the problems have always been that it is too large (390cfm) for part throttle economy/torque, and too small for more serious top-end power gains, especially on larger capacity engines.
 So, unless you are into drag racing, our advice would be to forget it.

-Although the Weber is 500 cfm it is only approx. 200 cfm on part throttle, the additional 300 cfm comes in on the secondary part of the carburettor.
+Although the Edelbrock is 500 cfm, it is only approx. 200 cfm on part throttle, the additional 300 cfm comes in on the secondary part of the carburettor.
 The advantage of the Weber is that the secondaries are both vacuum and throttle operated (unlike the Holley which is vacuum only).
 This has the advantage as sometime the engine is under load (vacuum) however you are only on part throttle and the engine does not need the secondaries open.
 The result of this in simple terms is that the Weber can provide a smooth power delivery where other carburettors would struggle.